jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

 ### 105B Use or disclosure of personal information disclosed in breach of section 105A
 (1) Every person is liable to imprisonment for a term not exceeding 7 years who,—uses or discloses that information to obtain, directly or indirectly, an advantage or pecuniary gain for that person or any other person.
-  (a) Having received personal information (being information that comes into that person's possession as a result of the commission of an offence against section 105A of this Act); and
+  (a) having received personal information (being information that comes into that person's possession as a result of the commission of an offence against section 105A of this Act); and
-  (b) Knowing that the information has been disclosed in contravention of that section,— (2) It is a defence to a charge under this section if the person charged proves that the person was legally authorised to use or disclose the information.
+  (b) knowing that the information has been disclosed in contravention of that section,— (2) It is a defence to a charge under this section if the person charged proves that the person was legally authorised to use or disclose the information.
 (3) In this section, the term personal information means any information about an identifiable natural person, including a deceased natural person.